ls1intum/Artemis/docs/user/exercises/modeling.rst

     .. figure:: modeling/create-modeling-exercise-form-hint.png
               :align: center

-Following screenshot illustrates last section of the form.
+Following screenshot illustrates the last section of the form.
 It consists of:

 - *Example Solution*: Example solution of an exercise
 - *Example Solution Explanation*: Explanation of example solution of an exercise